LArSoft/larsoft.github.io/wiki/Quick-start_guide_to_using_and_developing_LArSoft_code.md

 -   source \<localProdDir\>/setup

-Setup work environment for an existing working area from a fresh login(#Setup-work-environment-for-an-existing-working-area-from-a-fresh-login)
+Setup work environment for an existing working area from a fresh login
 --------------------------------------------------------------------------------------------------------------------------------------------------

 To set up the working environment for an existing working area, you need to source the setup script in the local products area created in the previous step.
 The local setup defines environment variables needed by mrb, and adds the local products area to the \$PRODUCTS path so that ups can find local versions of products (created during the build/install step).
 The generic steps are the following: